GrahamGreene/obsidian-etymology-EN-FR-ES/README.md

 ## Installation

-Install from the Obsidian community plugins browser by searching for **obsidian-plugin-etymology-bilingual**.
+Install from the Obsidian community plugins browser by searching for **obsidian-etymology-EN-FR-ES**.

 ## Original Author and License